-For information regarding disaggregated revenues, please refer to Note 13.
+For information regarding disaggregated revenues, please refer to Note 15.

-The Company pays sales commissions to sales and marketing and certain management personnel based on their attainment of certain predetermined sales goals.
-Sales commissions earned by its employees are considered incremental and recoverable costs of obtaining a contract with a customer.
+The Company pays sales commissions to external sales agents and to sales and marketing personnel based on their attainment of certain predetermined sales goals.
+Sales commissions are considered incremental and recoverable costs of obtaining a contract with a customer.
 Sales commissions are capitalized and amortized upon recognition of the related revenue, consistently with the transfer to the customer of the goods or services to which they relate.
 Amortization expenses related to these costs are mostly included in sales and marketing expenses in the accompanying consolidated statements of operations.
+Amortization expenses during the year ended December 31, 2020 were \$1,705.
+The capitalized balances related to these costs as of December 31, 2020 and 2019 were \$2,277 and \$1,759, respectively.

-n.
+m.
 Selling and marketing expenses:

-Selling and marketing expenses include shipping expenses in the amounts of \$1,303, \$1,225 and \$1,367 for the years ended December 31, 2018, 2017 and 2016, respectively.
+Selling and marketing expenses include shipping expenses in the amounts of \$1,227, \$1,309 and \$1,303 for the years ended December 31, 2020, 2019 and 2018, respectively.

 Advertising costs are expensed as incurred.
-Advertising expenses amounted to \$247, \$204, and \$243 for the years ended December 31, 2018, 2017 and 2016, respectively.
+Advertising expenses amounted to \$128, \$263 and \$247 for the years ended December 31, 2020, 2019 and 2018, respectively.

-o.
+n.
 Warranty costs:

-Generally, the Company provides product assurance warranties for periods between twelve to twenty four months at no extra charge that covers the compliance of the products with agreed-upon specifications.
+Generally, the Company provides product assurance warranties for periods between twelve to twenty four months at no extra charge that cover the compliance of the products with agreed-upon specifications.
 A provision is recorded for estimated warranty costs based on the Company's experience.
-Warranty expenses amounted to \$591, \$323 and \$704 for the years ended December 31, 2018, 2017 and 2016, respectively.
+Warranty expenses amounted to \$49, \$207 and \$738 for the years ended December 31, 2020, 2019 and 2018, respectively.